kcorkan/portfolioitem-tree-with-dependencies-v2/README.md

 * Not Started (ActualStartDate not populated)
 * In Progress (ActualStartDate populated, ActualEndDate not populated)
 * Done (ActualEndDate populated)

+### App Settings
+* Hide Archived - hides archived portfolio items
+* Add Preliminary Estimate Size to titles
+* Display Item names at all levels - Warning when using this the app can look cluttered
+* Dot Color - Determines what field or state should be used to color the node dots
+* Presentation View Settings
+** Subtitle
+** Left Column Header
+** Right Column Header
+** Impact Field - Text from this field is listed in the right hand column of the presenation view ** Display Field (Optional) - If this field is empty, all children will be displayed in the table.
+If populated, only children with this field populated will be displayed in the table.

 ## Development Notes